 - Add 1/8 cup of the walnuts and blend in.
 (You can use pecans if you'd like)

 - Cut up the chives with scissors into small pieces and blend in.

 - Add the shredded cheddar cheese and stir, while scraping the sides of the bowl, creating a ball.

-- Place a sheet of Saran Wrap on the counter and sprinkle the remaining 1/8 cup of walnuts out on the sheet.
+- Place a sheet of Saran Wrap on the counter and sprinkle the remaining 1/8 cup of walnuts (or pecans) out on the sheet.

 - Sprinkle the entire package of bacon bits on the sheet.

 - Roll the cheese ball in the bacon bits and walnuts until it's completely covered.